atlassian-labs/dc-migration-assistant/jira-e2e-tests/README.md

 ### Running locally

-This mostly involves setting the enviroment correctly as above and running `docker-compose`.
+This mostly involves setting the environment correctly as above and running `docker-compose`.
 There is a helper script in `jira-e2e-tests/helpers/run-local` to assist with this.
-By default it will run Jira and Postgres, which are accessible via [http://localhost:2990/jira/]:
+By default, it will run Jira and Postgres, which are accessible via [http://localhost:2990/jira/]:

     export JIRA_E2E_LICENSE='xxxxx'
+    export CYPRESS_AWS_ACCESS_KEY_ID='XXXX'
+    export CYPRESS_AWS_SECRET_ACCESS_KEY='YYYY'
+    export CYPRESS_CONTEXT=amps
     ./jira-e2e-tests/helpers/run-local

 To run the functional or UI tests you can pass the container name to the script